rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Route53-Readme.md

 ### Setup Admin Credentials

-You'll need to create an Access key and associated secret for your account to use with the AwsPowershell module.
+You'll need to create an Access key and associated secret for your account to use with the AWS module.
 Once you have those, use the following commands to save them to a local profile and set it as the default credential.
 If you have previously configured your AWS credentials into a profile via `Set-AWSCredentials`, skip that command below and replace references to the profile name in the `Initialize-AWSDefaultConfiguration` command with your own.

 ```powershell
 Set-AWSCredential -StoreAs 'dnsadmin' -AccessKey 'xxxxxxxx' -SecretKey 'xxxxxxxx'